Vladimir Samoilov (figure skater): Early career

-2017–18 season
+2017–18 season: Junior Grand Prix silver

 After four years of competition on the ISU Junior Grand Prix circuit, Samoilov earned his first JGP medal in October 2017 at JGP Italy in Egna-Neumarkt.
 Samoilov won the short program with a score of 77.65 but was third in the free program after a series of falls.
 He won the silver medal behind Italian skater Matteo Rizzo and ahead of bronze medalist, American Tomoki Hiwatashi.

 Samoilov competed next at 2017 Minsk-Arena Ice Star, where he placed first in the junior men's division by a margin of almost 20 points over silver medalist Irakli Maysuradze.
 He attempted three quadruple jumps in the free program, including one in combination, and successfully completed two.

 At the 2018 Russian Figure Skating Championships, Samoilov had his best career finish at the event at the senior level, placing sixth overall – a major improvement over his seventeenth-place finish the year before.
 As a result of his placement at the event, Samoilov was named onto the Russian senior men's national reserve team for the 2018–2019 season.